pretix/pretix-docs/docs/topics/public-profile-organizer-page.md

 # Public profile/Organizer page

-This article introduces you to the public profile of your organizer in pretix and shows you how to customize it via the "Organizer page" tab in the organizer settings.
-Possible customizations include a header image, website text, the default overview style for upcoming events, and links for the page footer.
+This article introduces you to the public profile of your organizer in pretix and shows you how to customize it via the "Organizer page" and the "Shop design" tabs in the organizer settings.
+Possible customizations include a header image, website text, the default overview style for upcoming events, and links in the page footer.

 ## Prerequisits

-This article assumes that you access to an organizer account, either because you created it yourself when you signed up on pretix.eu, or because you were invited to become part of a pretix team by a co-organizer.
+This article assumes that you have access to an organizer account, either because you created it yourself when you signed up on pretix.eu, or because you were invited and granted access by a co-organizer.

 If you want to use a header image on your public profile, please prepare an image that meets the following criteria:

- - shows your company name/logo
+ - contains your logo
  - .png or .jpg format
  - resolution of 1140 × 120 pixels or smaller
  - (alternatively: an image with a width of 1170 pixels or more)